apacheignite/documentation/data-grid/eviction-policies-20.md

 }
 [/block]
 ## Random

-Random eviction policy which randomly chooses entries to evict.
+Random eviction policy randomly chooses entries to evict.
 This eviction policy is mainly used for debugging and benchmarking purposes.

 This eviction policy is implemented by `RandomEvictionPolicy` and can be configured via `CacheConfiguration`.
 [block:code]